benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q150.png)

-The following examples combines 'L' and 'O' with aggregate conditions :
+The following examples combines 'L' and 'O' with aggregate conditions:

 _**Q151:** Any person that owns more than 10 vehicles, at least one is Chinese.
 Only the Chinese vehicles will be returned_